odicforcesounds/World_Challenge/tmp/business/readme.md

 ## Application Development - Key Concepts

 This application aims to use some pre-defined technology, like Firebase and Github.
-The description that point to this requirements are defined in this website [License](https://art.odicforcesounds.com/pages/License/index.html), and is some audio-tracks, from the same about of the page **The Challenge**, which include the audio track, **Firebase - Solar Plexus** and **Dive into the World of JavaScript**.
+The description that point to this requirements are defined in this website [License](https://art.odicforcesounds.com/pages/License/index.html), and all audio-tracks, from the same audio-album of the page **The Challenge**, which include the audio track, **[Firebase - Solar Plexus](https://art.odicforcesounds.com/pages/Data/Audio/Spiritual_Algorithmic/tracks/06_Firebase_Solar_Plexus/index.html)** and **[Dive into the World of JavaScript](https://art.odicforcesounds.com/pages/Data/Audio/Spiritual_Algorithmic/tracks/04_Into_the_World_of_JavaScript/index.html)**.
 The **License** aims to cover the artistic approach and the application it self.

 ## Business - The Company